IshtiSikder/Relationship-extraction-from-texts/README.md

 # Relationship-extraction-from-texts

-Details regarding the model has been outlined step by step through text cells in Google colab.
+Kindly open the .ipynb file in this repository to learn the details of this model, which have been outlined step by step through text cells in Google colab.